 The policy shall be publicized, including information about the manner in which to file a complaint, to pupils, parents, employees, agents of the governing board and the general public.
 The information shall be translated pursuant to Education Code § 48985.
 This policy shall be posted in all schools and offices, including staff lounges and pupil meeting rooms.
-(Education Code §§ 234.1(c) and (d)) Pursuant to Education Code 32283.5, Rocketship shall annually make available the online training module on bullying developed by the CDE to certificated schoolsite employees and all other schoolsite employees who have regular interaction with pupils.
+(Education Code §§ 234.1(c) and (d)) Pursuant to developed by the CDE to certificated schoolsite employees and all other schoolsite employees who have regular interaction with pupils.